ImtiazVision/imtiazvision/README.md

 > Constant reinvestment of time and money is the route ahead in any endeavor, whether it is business, education, or the stock market.

+> "A manager functions as a guide.
+They gather a group of individuals and say, 'With you, I can ensure our success; I can point you in the right direction."
+- Arsene Wenger

 > Take action and follow your gut instincts rather than becoming mired in analysis paralysis.

 > The capacity to be self-aware and understand oneself is one of the most important abilities to develop in our lives.